mstemen0010/hebtest/README.md

 <li>Run as SpringBoot from "Run" menu
 </ol>

-** Note the code assumes that the cart.json is in the directory that cuel is run from.
-The install will added a file to /main/java/resources callled "data.json"
+** Note the code assumes that the cart.json is in the directory that <b>Curl</b> is run from.
+The install will add a file to /main/java/resources callled "data.json"
 --(this is the couppn json file renamed)